atmoos/Quantities/documentation/Design.md

   - scalar multiplicative operations
   - comparison to quantities of the same type
 - quantity is left associative
-  - a compound expression will take the prefix and unit of the left most term
+  - a compound expression will take the prefix and unit of the leftmost term
 - quantity can be converted to any other valid combination of prefix and unit

 Therefore, the actual underlying unit and/or prefix of a given type is an _irrelevant detail_ of any quantity.